 When it comes to customer relationship management, Excel has significant limitations – particularly visible as the scope of data handled and the needs of your company begin to grow:

-Implementing a dedicated CRM system allows you to centralize customer data in an optimized database, which eliminates problems with file consistency and offers real-time access to key information.
+Implementing a dedicated CRM has its benefits as it allows you to centralize customer data in an optimized database, which eliminates problems with file consistency and offers real-time access to key information.
 Validation functions allow you to automatically verify the correctness of data – for example, whether the email address has the correct format and the phone number contains the right number of digits.
 This means no more problems resulting from incorrectly recorded information (and no need for manual corrections).

 Another advantage of such applications is the possibility of extensive data visualization.
 You can easily configure dashboards and views that will provide the most important information in a clear and transparent way – which is the exact opposite of static Excel sheets.
 The user interface can be adapted to even the most specific needs, and the application will work equally well on a computer, tablet and phone, which enables convenient access to data from anywhere in the world.